(South American Blastomycosis)

 Paracoccidioidomycosis is infection caused by the fungus Paracoccidioides brasiliensis.

 Paracoccidioidomycosis is caused by inhaling spores of the fungus, which grow in soil.

-Paracoccidioidomycosis usually involves the skin, mouth, throat, and lymph nodes, although it sometimes appears in the lungs, liver, or spleen.
-It is very common in South and Central America but rare in the United States.
+Paracoccidioidomycosis usually involves the lungs, skin, mouth, throat, and lymph nodes, although it sometimes appears in the liver or spleen.
+It occurs more often in agricultural workers.
+It is very common in South and Central America (particularly Brazil), where an estimated 10 million people are infected.
+It is rare in the United States.

 Generic NameSelect Brand Names